philzook58/philzook58.github.io/_posts/2021-11-27-nand2tetris-chc.md

 This CHC methodology becomes particularly useful when you're dealing with low level code, which is unstructured (in the sense of structured programming).

 There is in some sense a hiearchy of partial evaluations you can do to the verficiation problem depending on how much you can analyze ahead of time.
 Since for example on the nand2tetris cpu, the program is stored in rom and is unchanging, we can remove the rom from the state and expand out the important lines of the program.
+If we statically know certain control flow possibility or possible values, we can profitably do other "compile time" transformations on our logical formulae.

-The Nand2tetris course describes a very simple cpu.
+The [Nand2tetris](https://www.nand2tetris.org/) course describes a very simple cpu.
 A fun thing to try is take the specification and interpret it into constrained horn clauses, and query Z3.
 This is a very simple way to build a verifier.

 ![](/assets/hack_spec.png)